ibm-cloud-docs/discovery-data/collections.md

 ## Field limits
 {: #collections-field-limits}

-When a document is added to a collection, as the document is ingested, content from the document is evaluated and added to the appropriate fields in an internal index.
+When a document is added to a collection, content from the document is evaluated and added to the appropriate fields in an internal index.
 For example, when you crawl a website or upload an HTML file, the HTML content is added to the collection and indexed in an `html` field.

 The following table shows the maximum size limit for fields per document.